matata86/HA-voice-assistant-script/README.md

-# Home Assistant Custom Scripts
+# HA Voice assist Custom Scripts

 This repository contains custom scripts for Home Assistant that extend its functionality.
-These scripts are designed to simplify and automate various tasks, such as controlling devices, fetching calendar events, and managing a vacuum cleaner.
+These scripts are designed to simplify and automate tasks such as controlling devices, managing calendars, and controlling a vacuum cleaner.

+---

+## Setup Overview

+This repository is optimized for the following setup:

+- **Speech-to-Text (STT):** Home Assistant Cloud.
+- **Text-to-Speech (TTS):** Home Assistant Cloud.
+- **Conversation Agent:** ChatGPT integrated into Home Assistant for advanced conversational capabilities.

+This configuration ensures seamless voice control and natural language understanding for your smart home automation.

 ---